nukalamanikanta26/ToDo-Application/README.md

 # ToDo-Application
 A lightweight, responsive ToDo List application built using HTML, CSS, and JavaScript.
 It allows users to add, check off, and delete tasks — all while storing data in localStorage, so your tasks persist across sessions.
+# You can run in your Browser
-📌 Features
+Open http://127.0.0.1:5500/index.html in Your Browser 📌 Features
 - ✅ Add tasks dynamically
 - 🗑️ Delete tasks with a single click